mughu94/WowFramework/README.md

 # WowFramework
 A lightweight, extendable, multilingual and powerful PHP MVC-L framework.
 Includes only general needs and optimized for speed.

+##System Requirements
+PHP 5.6+

+Wow Framework is compatible with PHP 7.x

+Tested on  both Windows and Linux based hosts.

 ##Routing
 The routing mechanism finds the Classname, Class Method and Method parameters from url.
 A url like /sales/latest-sales extends to